ShirleyLe3/web-sprint-challenge-build-a-web-api/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. The core features of Node.js and Express and why they are useful.
+#--------node is a platform used to execute js outiside the browser (backend).Express has built-in routers which allow for building & testing modular server API with postman(request,response, next).
 1. Understand and explain the use of Middleware?
+#--------extra protection layer for node for Authentication
 1. The basic principles of the REST architectural style.
+#--------REST uses HTTP methods, an organized method/layout for interaction with external datasource.  layout is as follows
+[HTTP Method: POST
+URL: http//localhost/api
+{Parameters: caption = {my-great-caption}, user = {cool person}
+Body: image (or text)}
+]
 1. Understand and explain the use of Express Routers.
+#--------An application inside express with routing and middleware.
+It functions as a handler (listens, matches, callback) for specific enpoints
 1. Describe tooling used to manually test the correctness of an API.
+#--------The use of Insomnia or Postman allows for easy testing or endpoints, as well authorization
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions